Author: FIONA CILIOTTA

 Weekend Trip To Baja California

-In March Colby and I took a spontaneous road trip from San Diego to Ensenada, Mexico.
+In March Colby and I took a spontaneous road trip from San Diego to Ensenada, Mexico shortly after getting engaged.
 Like all spur-of-the-moment, unplanned trips, we learned a few lessons along the way and have some valuable insight to share on what you need in order to plan the best trip to Baja California.

 What to expect at the border crossing (if you are driving):